42fortytwo42/Amalias-A.I./readme.md

-BioDeploy .Amalias /*\ ArtificiaL Intelligence operating SysteM - Open Source Version /*\
+BioDeploy .Amalias /*\ ArtificiaL Intelligence operating SysteM - Open Source Version /*\ !
+UNIX VERSION !

 This A.I.O.S. is dedicated to space program exploration called .Amalias (this is a BioDeploy initiative).
 .Amalias is a mission borned in february 2013 to explore Io, a Jupiter moon, by developing the possibilities offered by the Open Source/Hardware way.